qir-alliance/.github/Project_Organization.md

 ### 3.4.
 Core Maintainers

 Core Maintainers take an active role in maintaining content in one or more of the repositories under the QIR Alliance.
-The two primary designated maintainers for each active repository would be listed automatically, and additional people that contribute significantly across various repos may be added and removed at the discretion of the steering committee via a vote.
+The (at most) two primary designated maintainers for each active public repository under the QIR Alliance are automatically attributed the title of a Core Maintainer.
+Additional people that contribute significantly across various repos may be added and removed at the discretion of the Steering Committee via a vote.
+When doing so, the Steering Committee will consider the affiliation of the people and prioritize diversity.

 ## 4. Decision Making